The secret history of the Motorola Razr, the first great phone of the millennium

 “I have a picture of Bono with the two Project Red phones I made, and he’s holding them like sunglasses,” Jahnke laughs.
 “There’s Bono!
 The lead singer of the biggest band in the world using something I had a very little part of.”

 The Razr would go on to sell 130 million units over the next few years.
-It was such a hit that in 2006, two years before Apple released the iPhone, Cupertino partnered with Motorola on a media-focused cellphone called the ROKR.
+It was such a hit that in 2006, two years before Apple released the iPhone, Cupertino partnered with Motorola on a media-focused cell phone called the ROKR.
 Steve Jobs himself called it “an iPod Shuffle right on your phone.”
 Unfortunately, the partnership wasn’t enough to build the next breakthrough phone.
 Motorola management opted to run the Razr brand into the ground rather than investing in the kinds of innovations that enabled the landmark design in the first place.
 To grab marketshare, the company plunged Razr prices so low that profits dropped to as low as $5 per unit.

 But Razr changed the world all the same, creating a model for the covetable, luxurious, personal communication devices to come.
 Before we had the iPhone—the premium smartphone for everyone, rendered in aluminum and glass—we had the Razr, a premium flip phone for everyone, rendered in aluminum and glass.
 The Razr is a snapshot of a turning point for the technology industry.
-Consumer electronics were assuming a new role leading culture, in a world where every celebrity wanted to own the an object that cost hundreds of dollars rather than millions, simply because it was that cool.
+Consumer electronics were assuming a new role leading culture, in a world where every celebrity wanted to own an object that cost hundreds of dollars rather than millions, simply because it was that cool.

 “There was an internal debate when we were developing it, whether this was really about tech or this was about fashion,” says Pierce.
 “Clearly, at the end of the day, it was about fashion.”